Stable allocations in discrete exchange economies: A generalization of the TTC algorithm

 \subsection{Fixed points of $T$ and $T^2$}

-The formulation of the function $T$ is inspired by similar constructions in the literature on two-sided matchings.\footnote{See, for example, \cite{adachi2000characterization}, \cite{ECHENIQUEA2004358}, \cite{echenique2004theory}, \cite{fleiner2003fixed}, \cite{hatfield2005matching}, and \cite{ostrovsky2008stability}.
-An early precedent for this idea, and for looking at $T^2$, is in \cite{roth1975lattice}.} There the two-sided nature of the problem allows for the existence of a fixed point of $T$, under standard assumptions on preferences.
-Trading in our model is \emph{not two sided}, so there is no hope of replicating the ideas in the two-sided models.
-Instead, we use an idea exploited by \cite{echenique2007solution} to work with the fixed points of $T^2$.
+The formulation of the function $T$ is inspired by similar constructions in the literature on two-sided matchings.\footnote{See, for example, \cite{adachi2000characterization}, \cite{ECHENIQUEA2004358}, \cite{echenique2004theory}, \cite{fleiner2003fixed}, \cite{hatfield2005matching}, and \cite{ostrovsky2008stability}.} There the two-sided nature of the problem allows for the existence of a fixed point of $T$, under standard assumptions on preferences.
+Trading in our model is \emph{not two sided}; so there is no hope of replicating the ideas in the two-sided models.
+Instead, we use an idea exploited by \cite{roth1975lattice}, \cite{echenique2007solution}, and \cite{ehlers2020legal} to work with the fixed points of $T^2$.

 The following result establishes the basic properties of the fixed points of $T$ and of $T^2$.